strtmxyz/discord-evm-faucet/README.md

 The bot will:
 - Validate the request.
-- Send 100 tokens to the provided address.
+- Send 0.1 native tokens to the provided address.
 - Respond with the transaction hash.

 ---